WOMEN’S – Billabong, Hurley, O’Neill, Patagonia, Rip Curl, Quiksilver, Xcel

 - Less carbon footprint compared to standard neoprene

-Limestone is naturally found on the world and there’s an estimate reserves up to 3000 years to last.
+Limestone is naturally found in the world and there’s an estimated reserve up to 3000 years to last.
 Limestone is mined from the earth, heated up to 3600 degrees (twice as much compared to petroleum).

 The good: Less carbon footprint, warmer.
 Lowers the amount of oil being used.
-More warmth out of a thinner suit means fewer resources made in creation of the wetsuit.
-Due to durability the limestone wetsuits lasts longer which means less suits needs to be made.
-Great alternative choice for anyone who has allergies against to standard neoprene wetsuits.
+More warmth out of a thinner suit means fewer resources made in the creation of the wetsuit.
+Due to durability, the limestone wetsuits last longer which means fewer suits need to be made.
+A great alternative choice for anyone who has allergies against standard neoprene wetsuits.

 The bad: It’s still not that eco-friendly after all.

-Most eco-friendly which leaves gives less impact on environment.
-Great choice for anyone who has allergies to neoprene.
+Most eco-friendly leaves gives less impact on the environment.
+A great choice for anyone who has allergies to neoprene.